nicklockwood/SwiftFormat/README.md

 * If compiling for macOS with Xcode 14.0 and configuring SwiftFormat with `--swift-version 5.7`, the `genericExtensions` rule may cause a build failure by updating extensions of the format `extension Collection where Element == Foo` to `extension Collection<Foo>`.
 This fails to compile for macOS in Xcode 14.0, because the macOS SDK in that version of Xcode [does not include](https://forums.swift.org/t/xcode-14-rc-cannot-specialize-protocol-type/60171) the Swift 5.7 standard library.
 Workarounds include using `--swift-version 5.6` instead, updating to Xcode 14.1+, or disabling the `genericExtensions` rule (e.g. with `// swiftformat:next:disable genericExtensions`).

 * The `preferInferredTypes` rule can cause a build failure in cases where there are multiple static overloads with the same name but different return types.
+As a workaround, disable the rule with `// swiftformat:next:disable preferInferredTypes` or rename the overloads to no longer conflict.

+* The `preferInferredTypes` rule can cause a build failure in cases where the property's type is a protocol / existential like `let shapeStyle: ShapeStyle = .myShapeStyle`, and the value used on the right-hand side is defined in an extension like `extension ShapeStyle where Self == MyShapeStyle { static var myShapeStyle: MyShapeStyle { ... } }`.
+As a workaround you can use the existential `any` syntax (`let shapeStyle: any ShapeStyle = .myShapeStyle`), which the rule will preserve as-is.

 Tip Jar